Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.

 An adult Pitsky can clock in anywhere from 30-80 pounds!
 However, the majority of Pitskies will fall in the 35-70 pound range.
 Still quite a spread.

-Though meeting the parents of a Pitsky pup can give you a good idea of its future size, there is a lot of unpredictability.
+Though meeting the parents of a Pitsky puppy can give you a good idea of its future size, there is a lot of unpredictability.
 Depending on which genes they picked up more on, you could end up with a lean dog, or a chunky chunky buddy.

-The variation continues.
+And the variation continues.
 For some Pitskies, their ears will stand up, with them looking like they are at attention every minute of the day.
 For others, they have ears as floppy as a rabbit’s.

 One distinctive facial characteristic for this mixed breed is that they can acquire the gene for blue eyes from their husky parent.
+It’s certainly a special look with these mutts.

 This also leaves open the possibility for a Pitsky to have heterochromia iridum, which is the technical term for having eyes of two different colors – a trait some people find mysterious and unique.